Chirag-ahir/JAVA-All-Basic/README.md

 >**Class:** A class is a group of objects which have common properties or Class is a Blueprint, which holds it's own data members and members function.
 It's a Logical entity.

-What is Array?<br>
-Arrays are objects that store multiple variables of the same type.
-Arrays are of fixed size.

-What is ArrayList?<br>
-An ArrayList class is a resizable array, which is present in the java.util package.
-While built-in arrays have a fixed size, ArrayLists can change their size dynamically.
-Arraylist is not a threadsafe

 **Method:** A method is a block of code or collection of statements to perform a certain task or operation.
 Used to achieve the reusability of code.
 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>